LimKimHoong/PDF-GPT/README.md

 `pip install Flask Flask_Cors langchain openai pdf2image chromadb pypdf tiktoken`

 ## API Connect
-In `worker.py`, initialize OpenAI’s HTTP request library using your own API key that you set up earlier (or get one from here) by replacing `api_key="YOUR API KEY"` with your API key.
+In `worker.py`, initialize OpenAI’s HTTP request library using your own API key that you set up earlier by replacing `api_key="YOUR API KEY"` with your API key.
 Save and close the file.

 ## Run the web-app
 To quickly run the chatbot, we need to run the `server.py` file, by the following code in the terminal: